davidgasquez/talks/unix/README.md

   - Useful to automate stuff
   - Scripts are like vampires and never die
 - Practical problem solving
   - Iterative and composable.
-You build them interactively.
+You build them interactively
-  - A complicated 4 line pipeline started as a single command that was gradually refined into something that actually solves a complicated problem.
+  - A complicated 4 line pipeline started as a single command that was gradually refined into something that actually solves a complicated problem
 - Making python cli friendly
+  - Mention iPython
 - Benefits
   - Streaming
   - Parallelizing
   - Composability
 - Interesting tools
-  - jq
+  - `jq`
-  - curl
+  - `curl`
-  - xargs
+  - `xargs`
-- There are millions of ways to build your pipeline! :)
+- There are millions of ways to build UNIX pipelines! :)

 ## Resources